Harrison Bader Player Props: Yankees vs. Orioles

 Harrison Bader At The Plate

-- Bader has four doubles, two triples, seven home runs and four walks while batting .261.
+- Bader is batting .263 with five doubles, two triples, seven home runs and four walks.

-- Bader has reached base via a hit in 23 games this season (of 37 played), and had multiple hits in nine of those games.
+- Bader has reached base via a hit in 24 games this year (of 38 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.